top of page

 The Bureaucratic Bombs

-Every Japanese procedure feels like defusing a bomb.
+Life Reset Journal by Sio Every Japanese procedure feels like defusing a bomb.
 A mistake on my residence card can block the bank, delay autopay, and cut utilities.
 Each step is a fuse, one slip, and everything blows up.
 Gas autopay dragged on: site rejected my name, I waited for codes, my card was refused.
 At last one paper form came.
 I stared at the boxes, sweating—one chance, no mistakes.
 My bank’s daily limit was 50,000 yen—absurd.
-The app failed, the site demanded approval, so I went in person, ha
+The app failed, the site demanded approv

 Sio